 Some reports that colors fade and appear splotchy after washing them.

 Cross-woven construction with 800 thread count feels luxurious and cool to the touch.
-Sets come with four pillow cases, whereas many comparable sets only include two.
+Sets come with 4 pillowcases, whereas many comparable sets only include 2.
 Cotton/polyester blend won't shrink, and sheets do a good job at holding onto their color.

 Set feels a bit heavy, but it's not exactly surprising considering the thread count.